 MOC maps and multi-order sky maps are closely related.
 They use similar multi-resolution HEALPix data structures.
 The main distinction is that MOC maps encode regions on the sphere, whereas multi-order sky maps encode sampled images or functions on the sphere.
 The multi-order sky map FITS format is a superset of the MOC FITS format, the only difference being that a multi-order sky map has values attached to each cell (probability density, distance estimates) whereas a MOC map does not.
-Future Aladin releases will support the LIGO/Virgo multi-resolution sky maps.
+Aladin version v11 supports the LIGO/Virgo multi-resolution sky maps.

-Running Aladin Desktop
+6.2.2 Running Aladin Desktop